fbpx

 3- Connecting times (without a lesson attached to it)

-Book work is simply the lessons, worksheets, and practice needed to build and reinforce the skills taught throughout the day.
+Bookwork is simply the lessons, worksheets, and practice needed to build and reinforce the skills taught throughout the day.

 5- Outdoor time

 Getting outside and enjoying nature is essential to our mental and emotional well-being.
-Outdoor time can include going for walks, visiting the park, nature studies, doing our work at a picnic table, or simply playing in the yard.
+Outdoor time can include going for walks, visiting the park, doing nature studies, doing our work at a picnic table, or simply playing in the yard.

 6- The necessities for good health